 I don’t think anyone was more surprised than I was that I loved my Mother so much.
 I was completely unprepared for how deeply I wanted to be with her, take care of her and be strong for her.
 This was not me.

-And so, as she reclaimed her innocence; when her days became indistinguishable from the other, when she wept because she was so confused, I was happy to be there – to learn that I could comfort her and give her peace.
+And so, as she reclaimed her innocence; when her days became indistinguishable from the other, when she wept in confusion, I was happy to be there – to learn that I could comfort her and give her peace.

 But her favorite pastime was sitting in the common area at Delmar Gardens, delighting in tawdry gossip about each person who might walk by.